 It offers very few options and that is why it is very easy to use.
-You do not have to understand anything, in order to copy unselectable text on Windows from any software dialog or system error message window.
+You do not have to understand anything, in order to copy the unselectable text on Windows from any software dialog or system error message window.
 When you receive such a dialog box, make sure that the box remains open, otherwise, it won’t work.

-To copy unselectable text, pen the Textify tool, click on the dialog box or error message window and press Shift+Middle button of your mouse.
+To copy unselectable text, pen the Textify tool, click on the dialog box or error message window, and press Shift+Middle button of your mouse.
 You will see the text selection bar as follows:

-Now select, copy and paste the text to anywhere including Notepad, Word etc.
+Now select, copy, and paste the text to anywhere including Notepad, Word, etc.

-If you are using a laptop without any external mouse, you may not have the middle button of your mouse (wheel).
+If you are using a laptop without an external mouse, you may not have the middle button of your mouse (wheel).
 At such times, you can change the default settings.
 You can select Ctrl or Alt instead of Shift, which is the default, and right or left mouse button or click.

 That is all there is to it.

 If you like, you can download this software from here.
 Let us know how it works for you.

 If you want to copy text from an image, you can also check out JOCR.